 As long as you comply with the above you should have no problems in maintaining your seller standard.

 Once again tailor any expectations from ebay to your own business.
 There are certain things that they suggest that you do, or that they will reward you with greater visibility etc for implementing.
 One such thing is free postage.
 Ebay are really pushing for free postage to be offered on all items, and in addition would like you to also offer free returns.
 This is a reaction to current buying trends.
 In many cases this may work for your business.
 However, on a personal note I have tried a period of time offering free postage and have recently returned to adding postage to my listings as I have seen no difference in sales but certainly a difference in my profits.
-In fact it seems that my sales have increased since adding postage again.
 Therefore I advise trying their suggestions but tailoring them to what works best for your business.

-Ebay now offer the chance to promote your listings, giving them greater visibility which would in turn increase your sales.
-I have yet to try this for myself.
+Ebay now offer the chance to Promote Your Listings, giving them greater visibility which would in turn increase your sales.
 It has certainly had a mixed response from other ebay sellers who have tried it.
 Some have been really pleased with the results, while others have not seen it make any difference to their sales.
 I would suggest that you try it if you are finding sales slow.
 Ebay is such a vast marketplace now, it is easy for items to become lost among the volume.
 A promotion fee will only be applied if your item sells with the promotion applied.
 You can customise the percentage of the competitive ad rate which will in turn adjust how much your fee will be if the item sells.

 In conclusion, before asking ‘Why are my products not selling?’ make sure you have all the basics in place, as above.
-Yes, there is an algorithm, and ebay will change and update their site from time to time which will affect the way in which we run our businesses within it, but external factors are not always to blame and it is possible to navigate it and to use it to your advantage, to make it work for you.
+Yes, there is an algorithm, and ebay will change and update their site from time to time which will affect the way in which we run our businesses within it, but external factors are not always to blame and it is possible to navigate it, and to use it to your advantage, to make it work for you.